basham/swit-workshop-impact/slides.md

 The goal was achievable because the U.S. government invested in new companies, in tens of thousands of new jobs, in new technology, and in new materials.

 The goal was relevant, because of the Cold War.
-The U.S. vowed to be first to the moon, so that "we shall not see space filled with weapons of mass destruction, but with instruments of knowledge and understanding."
+The U.S. vowed to be first to the moon, so that, as JFK said in that speech, "we shall not see space filled with weapons of mass destruction, but with instruments of knowledge and understanding."

-The goal was time-based, because the deadline was December 31, 1969.
+Finally, the goal was time-based, because the deadline was December 31, 1969.

 https://en.wikipedia.org/wiki/Apollo_11